Tag Archive : NDIS disability services

 • Person-Centered Approach

 Saying “person-centered” is easy.
-Living it?
+However, living it?
 That’s where the magic happens.
 In Pakenham, great NDIS providers shape supports around you.
 Whether that means changing shift times to suit your routine or helping you join activities you actually care about, the plan is built for you, not the other way around.

 • Open and Honest Communication